-Due to the distance of the works from the dredging site, and the nature of the works, no in-combination effects are anticipated.
+Given the distance of the proposed surveys to the dredging operations and the nature of the works, no in-combination effects are anticipated.

 4.1 Summary

 Overall, after considering the information above it is considered that there is no scope for incombination effects with the proposed dredging works and other plans and projects that would have the potential to have significant effects on the Natura 2000 sites.